 Because the voters in district $a_g$ are the residual claimants on tax revenue not spent on public goods, in the same way as in the simple legislature, the majority of voters would like to constrain redistributive spending.
-The voters in district $a{\tau}$ belong to this majority and constrain redistribution by not reelecting $a{\tau}$ unless she keeps taxes at the minimum needed to finance the optimal level of public goods.
+As the voters in district $a{\tau}$ indeed belong to this majority, they have a natural way of achieving this, namely not to reelect $a{\tau}$ , unless she keeps taxes at the minimum needed to finance the optimal level of public goods, given the incentive compatibility constraints in the political process.
 These checks and balances limit the "elective despotism" of the minority present in the simple legislature.

 Finally, the lower waste occurs because the agenda setter controlling diversion, namely $a_g$ , now has access to less revenue.
-The maximum threat she can impose on the voters, by diverting all available resources, is thus smaller and the incentive compatibility constraint faced by the voters becomes less severe.
+The maximum threat she can impose on the voters, by diverting all available resources, is thus smaller.
+As a result, the incentive compatibility constraint faced by the voters is less severe.
 Taxes cannot go below a lower bound, however, as the legislator proposing taxes has some chance of getting a share in the prospective rents created by a diversive Leviathan-style proposal with maximal taxes.
 The general intuition for this result is the same as in Persson, Roland and Tabellini (1997).
-When decision-making authority is split between different policymakers, who are still required to make joint decisions, voters can exploit the conflict of interest among policymakers and hold them more closely accountable.
+When decision-making authority is split between different policy-makers, who are still required to make joint decisions, voters can exploit the conflict of interest among policymakers and hold them more closely accountable.

 Would the results change with an alternative bundling of decision-making rights, over different policy dimensions?
 What is crucial is the separation of decisions over the size and the allocation of the budget.
 A finer separation of decisions among different legislators would not make much difference, as long as the decision on taxes is kept separate from decisions on allocation.
-In a previous version (available upon request) we split the allocation stage into a redistribution stage, with decisions taken on $\{r^i\}$ , and a public-goods stage, with decisions taken on $[g, \{s^l\}]$ .
+In a previous version (available upon request) we split the allocation stage into a redistribution stage, with decisions taken on $\{r^i\}$ , and a public-goods stage, with decisions taken on $[q, \{s^l\}]$ .
 Thus, each legislator was assumed to have agenda-setting power on a separate dimension of public finance, perhaps in a closer approximation of the US committee system.
 The results are very similar to those stated above.
 One interesting difference is that no proposal with positive redistribution can get equilibrium support in Congress, so that in equilibrium, r = 0.
 The reason is that the non-agenda setting legislators at the redistribution stage do not benefit (directly or indirectly) from r > 0, and would rather have the tax revenue spent on rents for themselves.
 If, however, the decision on taxes is combined with allocative decisions, we return to the equilibrium of the simple legislature.
 In particular, combining the decision on $(\tau, g, s)$ and separating it from that on r would make it impossible for voters to enforce $\tau < 1$ , as the agenda-setting legislator for $\tau$ would be the residual claimant of higher taxes.
-Similarly, combining the decision on $(\tau, r)$ , while keeping it separate from that on (g, s), would also break the equilibrium, since the voters of the legislator in charge of proposing the size of the budget would want maximal tax revenues.
+Similarly, combining the decision on $(\tau, r)$ , while keeping it separate from that on (q, s), would also break the equilibrium, since the voters of the legislator in charge of proposing the size of the budget would want maximal tax revenues.